AlexMax/rock3d.js/README.md

 rock3d.js
 =========
-A 3D game engine with a retro heart.
+A 3D game engine for making retro FPS games.

 What is this?
 -------------